Who is Matt Garcia?

 The differences–now somewhat muted by a degree of intermarriage and social mobility–were still quite strong when I was a young man growing up in the 70s and 80s.
 The physical and social separation of the “Abbotts” and the “Garcias” (as well as the “Shaws” and the “Martinezes”) compelled me to investigate the forces that kept these two families apart for much of the twentieth century.
 In my investigations I found that California farms have done much more than cultivate and deliver food.
 They also produced social inequalities and physical landscapes that we live with today.
 Seeing these multiple “harvests” has been the primary goal of my work, even and especially when the land on which these fruits and vegetables have been produced has given way to a non-agricultural existence.
 As my more recent work demonstrates, I am equally fascinated by the movements of hope that grow out of inequality, exploitation and moments of conflict in rural California.
 At root, my work seeks to understand who we are as a society by knowing how we feed ourselves.

 I received my Ph.D. from the Claremont Graduate School in 1997.
-I recently arrived at Arizona State University after teaching at the University of Illinois, Urbana-Champaign, the University of Oregon, and Brown University.
-I currently serve as the director of the School of Historical, Philosophical, and Religious Studies at Arizona State University.
-I also founded ASU’s Comparative Border Studies Program.
+Since completing my studies, I’ve taught at the University of Illinois, Urbana-Champaign, the University of Oregon, Brown University, and I served as Director of the School of Historical, Philosophical, and Religious Studies at Arizona State University.
+Currently, I am Professor of Latin American, Latino, & Carribean Studies, and History at Dartmouth College.

 Eli and the Octopus